Lipstick, Hair Dye, & Power — How Beauty Is Fuelling A Revolution In North Korea

 “North Korean beauty is usually distributed by some event, [like] Kim Jong-un or his father’s birthday, and Founder's Day [to show his] generosity,” Dr. Nam says.
 He adds that Kim Jong-un’s goal is to export the products worldwide, but chances are that won’t happen, at least not until sanctions are lifted and quality increases.
 The products themselves have issues: Most we tried were runny or separated, smelled strongly of food-grade ginseng, and were packed into bottles that didn’t dispense properly.

 But no matter how sophisticated North Korea’s state-created luxury beauty industry becomes, there’s no chance the regime will be able to cut K-beauty off at the pass.
 And with the Korean Wave only getting stronger, it will likely permeate North Korea in the same way the first three waves did, bringing more information to a nation hungry for the truth about the outside world and their place in it.
-Until then, the young female smugglers of North Korea will continue to bring in the goods that young people want.
+Until then, the young female smugglers of North Korea will continue to bring in the goods in that young people want.

 “These small changes that are happening are being driven by North Korean people,” Song says.
 “This is where there's hope.
 We look at them as some of the most effective agents of change.”